abuchart/testing-materialize/README.md

     └── materialize.min.js
 ```

 First, place materialize.css into your project's styles folder.
 You don't need to use both materialize.css and materialize.min.css - they're two versions of the same thing.
-For now, if you want to be able to read materialize's code more clearly, don't use the .min.css version.
+For now, if you want to be able to read Materialize's code more clearly, don't use the .min.css version.
 That version will load more quickly in browsers, however, so once you've completed your project, you may want to use that one instead.

 Next, place materialize.js in your scripts folder, alongside your app.js file.